-- High home value communities that are opposed to cell tower structures because of “unsightly visual impacts”
+- High home value communities that are opposed to cell tower structures because of “unsightly visual impacts.”

 - Mountainous areas that are too expensive to access power or telco (high capacity data lines) infrastructures.

-The Site Acquisition Specialist will study property title reports, make initial contact with property owners, arrange some site visits with architects, engineers, zoning specialists, and construction staff to ascertain which of the three candidates is Primary, Second, and Third.
+The site acquisition specialist will study property title reports, make initial contact with property owners, arrange some site visits with architects, engineers, zoning specialists, and construction staff to ascertain which of the three candidates is primary, second, and third.
 This designation is important.
-It determines the amount of resources the wireless carrier is going to allocate to each property – particularly time and money – to advance their understanding and attachment to the site.
+It determines the amount of resources the wireless carrier is going to allocate to each property, particularly time and money, to advance their understanding and attachment to the site.
 If any one of the candidates fail to meet the build criteria, the carriers will move down the list to the next candidate.
 Knowing whether a property’s site is a primary candidate or a backup candidate is important.
 If the site is secondary, discussions with the carriers may not go very far if the primary landlord satisfies all wireless carrier requirements.

-What Determines the Average Cell Phone Tower Land Lease Rates
+What Determines Cell Tower Lease Rates

-Whether a cell site negotiation is for a lease renewal of an existing cell site or a new “greenfield” (never before existed) site, rent rate is usually the first concern raised by our wireless landlord clients.
+Whether a cell site negotiation is for a lease renewal of an existing cell site or a new “greenfield” (never before existing) site, rent rate is usually the first concern raised by our wireless landlord clients.
 Therefore, we will provide the major factors that influence wireless rent rates to help landlords understand how monthly cell tower rent rates are determined:

 1. Rooftop Cell Sites of Commercial Buildings

 Additionally, rooftop sites tend to be concentrated in the metropolitan areas where there are plenty of tall buildings to choose from.
 It is also much harder to gain jurisdictional zoning approvals in metropolitan areas, so rooftop sites often are the only choices available to wireless carriers.
-Rooftop installations do have their own degrees of complexities, including structural analysis to guarantee that the roof can handle the intense weight of the equipment (think thousands of pounds in a few square feet), drilling through the roof, waterproofing, etc. These engineering challenges do not exist in raw land site tower builds.
+Rooftop installations do have their own degrees of complexities, including structural analysis to guarantee that the roof can handle the intense weight of the equipment (thousands of pounds in a few square feet), drilling through the roof, waterproofing, etc. These engineering challenges do not exist in raw land site tower builds.
 With increased demands and interruptions to the building’s structures, building owners can often demand more rent for rooftop lease rental rates than cell tower lease rates.

 2. Cell Towers on Raw Land Sites

 The most common form of cell site construction is a steel structure built on land leased from property owners.
 The leased space is usually an area from 20’x20′ to 40’x40′ square.
 These represent the most common spaces leased from wireless carriers and tower companies to install a cell tower, electronic cabinets, power and telco cabinets, fenced in to limit access to wireless carrier personnel only.
 Raw land sites require the wireless carriers to build a steel structure tall enough to support the antennas heights required by the engineers.
-The most popular tower types are monopoles, lattice towers, guyed towers, flag poles and stealth sites (disguised to look like naturally existing structures (tall pine trees, cactus, a giant boulder, church steeple, etc.).
-Tower sites tend to command less rent than rooftop sites because (1) they tend to be in the outskirt of towns with less vehicular or residential density compared to larger city population concentrations and (2) generally more expensive to develop and build than rooftop sites.
+The most popular tower types are monopoles, lattice towers, guyed towers, flag poles, and stealth sites (disguised to look like naturally existing structures (tall pine trees, cactus, a giant boulder, church steeple, etc.).
+Tower sites tend to command less rent than rooftop sites because (1) they tend to be in the outskirt of towns with less vehicular or residential density compared to larger city population concentrations and (2) they are generally more expensive to develop and build than rooftop sites.
 There are exceptions to both of these points, but they are presented as a “rule of thumb.”